canonical/tdx/README.md

 Cloud Service Providers’ (CSP) ability to provide managed cloud services without exposing tenant data to adversaries.
 For more information see the [Intel article on TDX architecture](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html).

-This tech preview of TDX 1.0 on Ubuntu 23.10  provides host and guest functionalities.
+This tech preview of TDX on Ubuntu 23.10 provides base host and guest functionalities.
 Follow these instructions to setup the TDX host, create a TD guest, and boot it.

 ## Supported Hardware